Christmas Cookie Extravaganza 2012

 Here I’ve got a lot of the cookies stacked on my island and counters around the kitchen.
 The cookies closest to us are the Chocolate Rainbow Sprinkle Cookies.
 Opposite them are Peanut Blossoms.

 Here’s a look at some of the cookies on one of my counters.
-Pumpkin Whoopie Pies are closest.
+Pumpkin Whoopie Pies are the closest.

 Here’s another view.
 Snickers Bar Blondies are on the right.
 Pumpkin Whoopie Pies are on the left.

-Here the tins are filled with the 15 different kinds of cookies I baked for this part of our Christmas Cookie Extravaganza.
+Pack the popcorn tins.
+They can hold 80-100 cookies and brownies.
+I usually back brownies on the bottom because they absorb the weight best without cracking.
+The tins are filled with the 15 different kinds of cookies I baked for this part of our Christmas Cookie Extravaganza.
 You can see the Coconut Date Balls and Pumpkin Whoopie Pies on top.
 I took the whoopie pies to several parties.
 Everybody loved them.

 Here’s a look at some of the buckets and trays.
 We put a copy of all our recipes in the buckets, tins, and cookie trays.